Skip to main content

 1. Glorifying & fearing God alone

 Because we fulfill the Great Commission on behalf of Jesus, we are committed to magnifying his name (not our own reputations), to advancing his kingdom (not our own institution), and to obeying his commands (not the demands of men or our own flesh).
-We must always represent him, doing our uttermost to preach and practice what he commands—boldly and with zeal, knowing he is for us, yet humbly and with meekness, knowing our own sins and weaknesses, and that we serve only at his pleasure.
+We must always represent him, doing our utmost to preach and practice what he commands—boldly and with zeal, knowing he is for us, yet humbly and with meekness, knowing our own sins and weaknesses, and that we serve only at his pleasure.
 We will do this regardless of the cost to ourselves, of the condemnation of false teachers and wicked magistrates, or the disapproval of misled sheep and deceived unbelievers.

 2. Scriptural fidelity

-Because fulfilling the Great Commission involves teaching everything that Christ commanded, we are committed to the authority and sufficiency of God’s word in both making us wise for salvation, and in equipping us for every good work (whether religious, domestic, or civil).
+Because fulfilling the Great Commission involves teaching everything that Christ commanded, we are committed to the authority and sufficiency of God’s word in making us wise for salvation, and in equipping us for every good work (whether religious, domestic, or civil).
 We are equally committed to the continual work of knowing and applying God’s word ever more deeply and comprehensively.

 3. Inter-generational faithfulness

-Because fulfilling the Great Commission will take generations, we are committed to being faithful in small things, so that we may both lay a foundation for future work, and raise up faithful men and women from our own families to build great things upon that foundation.
+Because fulfilling the Great Commission will take generations, we are committed to being faithful in small things, so that we may lay a foundation for future work, and raise up faithful men and women from our own families to build great things upon that foundation.

 4. Humble cooperation

-Because fulfilling the Great Commission will take the whole body of Christ, we are committed to both working with, and being eclipsed by, other faithful men.
+Because fulfilling the Great Commission will take the whole body of Christ, we are committed to working with, and being eclipsed by, other faithful men.
 As well as men from our own congregation, we wish to work in mutual participation with other churches that preach and practice the exhaustive lordship of Christ.
 We will do so without prejudice for doctrinal differences, as long as they do not pollute the gospel.

 C. What our work must look like